-3 Of the two terminal evaluations submitted by AfDB, one is included in the APR 2020 cohort.
-The other was the excluded from the cohort after it was assessed to lack basic information that would connect the project activities to the GEF grant.
+1 Of the two terminal evaluations submitted by the African Development Bank, one is included in the APR 2020 cohort.
+The other was excluded from the cohort after it was assessed as lacking basic information that would connect the project activities to the GEF grant.
 The IEO is in conversations with the Agency to find a way to address these information gaps.
-This project will be included in APR2021 cohort.